 But the best part of this place, undoubtedly, was the chokha.
 Like other places in Calcutta, here also the mash is made with boiled potatoes, tomatoes, chillies and spices.
 But the specialty was the amount of tomato used.
-The chokha was almost orange in colour instead of the general light yellow tone.
+And the tomato chutney that’s poured over it before serving.
 This resulted in a more tangy taste which went well with the ghee and cut its taste along with the coriander chutney, which is given on top.
 The total combination was just mindblowing.
 Extremely satisfying, healthy and pocket friendly food.

 According to him, Vidya Prasad is running this stall for nearly 50 years.
 Originally from the Gopalganj district of Bihar, he also takes care of the small temple under the tree (those small ones found under almost all big trees).
 The lamp there is burning continuously for almost 50 years, he said.
 Ever since he started selling littis here he ensured the lamp keeps burning.
 In his absence his son takes care of the lamp and the shop.

 We found the littis here to be really tasty.
 If you are around Dalhousie, do drop in here for a quick bite as we look for other litti stalls in Kolkata 🙂